collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * git merge (merge code)
 * git pull (fetch and merge, all in one action)

+* Some things can be done in both browser or command line, some things only by command line locally.

 Examples of How to Do Important Things in Browser versus Locally

 Action |Browser | Command Line